navit-gps/navit/docs/binfile.rst

 Binfile
 -------

-Navit has its own map format, called '''binfile''' format.
-It's a binary format, optimized for use by Navit (rendering, search, routing on embedded devices).
+Navit has its own map format, called **binfile** format.
+It's a binary format, optimized for use with Navit (rendering, search, routing on embedded devices).

 Dividing the world into tiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~